ddjh20482/vaccination_analysis/README.md

 - **Pruning some features.** The survey already has more than 30 questions.
 We can try to narrow it down to around 10 or more specific features the government is interested in.
 - **More research on missing values.** Most of the missing values are marked as "unknown" or "N/A".
 Per request, the missing values can be assigned with one of the available options in each question.
-- **Investigation on the correlation between questions** It seems people with more medical activities have a higher vaccination rate.
-For example, one who visits a doctor regularly and knows health insurance status tends to get vaccinated.
-Understanding of correlation might help go further in the analysis.

 # Repository Structure